getodk/docs/src/collect-settings.rst

 .. note::

-  - If no username is set in Form metadata settings, server username in :ref:`Server settings <server-settings>` is used by default in the form.
+  - If no username is set here,
-  - If username is defined in Form metadata settings as well as in Server settings, username from Form metadata would be visible in form.
+    the username from :ref:`Server settings <server-settings>`
+    is used instead.
-  - If you want to ensure that form metadata username can't be changed, you can use the :ref:`admin settings <admin-settings>`.
+  - You can restrict editing of the username in :ref:`admin settings <admin-settings>`.

 .. rubric:: Device-defined